 Equity risk.
 The prices of common stocks and other equity securities (and securities convertible into stocks) generally fluctuate more than those of other investments.
 They reflect changes in the issuing company's financial condition and changes in the overall market.
 Common stocks generally represent the riskiest investment in a company.
+Preferred stocks in which a fund may invest are also sensitive to interest rate changes.
+The rights of preferred stocks on the distribution of a company's assets in the event of a liquidation are generally subordinate to the rights associated with a company's debt securities.
 A fund may lose a substantial part, or even all, of its investment in a company's stock.
 Growth stocks may be more volatile than value stocks.